A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Conclusions

 The data and source code that support the findings of this study are preserved at the Zenodo repository (\url{https://doi.org/10.5281/zenodo.13085327}) and developed openly at the GitHub repository (\url{https://github.com/YukiYasuda2718/bcs_maxwell_demon}).

 [A] \appendixtitle{Review of information thermodynamics}

 We re-derive the second law of information thermodynamics and the conservation law of information flows, both of which are used in this study.
 The derivation is mainly based on \citet{Seifert12RepProgPhys}, \citet{Horowitz+Esposito14PhysRevX}, and \citet{Loos+Klapp20NewJPhys}.
-We show the derivation in detail because information thermodynamics is rarely applied to atmospheric and oceanic sciences. \citet{Peliti+Pigolotti21Book} and \citet{Shiraishi23Book} are listed as textbooks on information thermodynamics.
-Moreover, \citet{Ito16Book} explains the theory clearly despite its concise description.
-According to \citet{Ito16SciRep}, the theory in \citet{Ito16Book} is equivalent to the theory used in this study \citep{Horowitz+Esposito14PhysRevX, Loos+Klapp20NewJPhys}.
+We show the derivation in detail because information thermodynamics is rarely applied to atmospheric and oceanic sciences, and comprehensive reviews for continuous-state systems are not readily available.
+Indeed, recent textbooks primarily focus on discrete-state Markov jump processes \citep{Peliti+Pigolotti21Book, Shiraishi23Book}, which are not directly applicable to the continuous-state climate system.
+Moreover, \citet{Ito16Book} explains the concept of information thermodynamics clearly despite its concise description.
+Although not straightforward, according to \citet{Ito16SciRep}, the theory in \citet{Ito16Book} is equivalent to the theory used in our study \citep{Horowitz+Esposito14PhysRevX, Loos+Klapp20NewJPhys}.